omgnetwork/dev-portal/docs/blockchain-design.md

 ##### Configuration parameters for Scheduled Finalization Time (SFT)
 The table describes the configuration parameters for Scheduled Finalization Time (SFT):

-exit_request_block	The RootChain block where the exit request is mined. utxo_submission_block	The RootChain block where the exiting UTXO was created in a ChildChain block. youngest_input_block
+exit_request_block	The root chain block where the exit request is mined. utxo_submission_block	The root chain block where the exiting UTXO was created in a child chain block. youngest_input_block

-The RootChain block where the youngest input of the exiting transaction was created.
+The root chain block where the youngest input of the exiting transaction was created.

 ##### Exit waiting period
 All exits must wait at least the Minimum Finalization Period (MFP), to always have the challenge period.

-Freshly exited UTXOs must wait an additional Required Exit Period (REP), counting from their submission to the RootChain contract.
+Freshly exited UTXOs must wait an additional Required Exit Period (REP), counting from their submission to the root chain contract.

 Example values for these exit waiting periods, as in Minimal Viable Plasma: